maryseo070/JQLite/README.md

 # JQLite-Code-Intensive
 JQLite is a vanilla JavaScript DOM interaction library modeled after the main features of jQuery.

 JQLite allows users to:
 -  Make HTTP requests
 -  Manipulate HTML elements and selectors
 -  Access the children and parent nodes of DOM elements
 -  Make AJAX requests that return promises

 ### Getting Started
-The easiest way to implement JQLite is to include the webpack output in your source code.
+The easiest way to implement JQLite is to download the JQLite library, add it into your project directory, and include the webpack output in your source code.

 ```
 <head>